ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

-SLOANE | CHAPTER 31, HEART
+Sloane watches Dain track Thoirt as she breaks away from the courtyard, kicking up gravel, dust, and dirt alike, but his eyes never once leave her strawberry form as it rips across the open sky so sleek and aerodynamic that the air tears at her taloned wingtips, separating into white trails in their wake.
+The gusts she's created pull Dain's curls into flirty wisps that fall across his brow and she can't help admiring just how *boyish* he looks in that moment.
+His eyes round like dinner plates and bracketed by long, brownish lashes, hands open and useless at his sides, his flight goggles hanging from his neck and draped across his cloak's brass clasp.
+Sloane remembers then, he might be her upperclassman and superior, but he's as unknowing and new to all of this as she is.

-Sloane is hyperaware of him, not that she hadn't been before, but *now* with a pathway opened between the two of them, with their dragons bound in way that humans could never be, they get to experience part of that.
+She's also doubly hyperaware of Dain, not that she hadn't been before, but now with a pathway opened between the two of them, with their dragons bound in a way that humans could never be, they get to experience part of that.

-It's *nice* in light of their acknowledged feelings, but just as terrifying and uncharted.
+It's almost a treat in light of their acknowledged feelings, but just as terrifying as it is uncharted.

 There was no more second guessing herself in dire moments.
 No more choosing to stop and bleed out on the mat in the name of joining Liam.
 If she dies, he dies, vice-versa; the simple arithmetic of it cleaves sharp and clean.
 There's no negotiating with this kind of finality, no tactical workaround or clever strategy to mitigate the risk.

 If *he* dies *she* dies.

-She watches him track Thoirt as she breaks away from the courtyard, kicking up gravel, dust, and dirt alike, but his eyes never once leave her strawberry form as it rips across the open sky so sleek and aerodynamic that the air tears at her taloned wingtips separate into white trails in their wake.
-The gusts she'd created pulls Dain's curls into flirty wisps that fall across his brow and she can't help admiring just how *boyish* he looks in that moment.
-His eyes round like dinner plates and bracketed by long, brownish lashes, hands open and useless at his sides, his flight goggles hanging from his neck and draped across his cloak's brass clasp.
-Sloane remembers then, he might be her upperclassman and superior, but he's as unknowing and new to all of this as *she* is.

-It's only their first time living.

-Sloane finds herself reaching tentatively along that new pathway between them, testing its weight, its texture, emboldened by his distraction and reverence to Thoirt and bond opens beneath her attention like a trapdoor.
+Sloane finds herself reaching tentatively along that new pathway between them, testing its weight, its texture, emboldened by Dain's distraction and reverence to Thoirt when the bond opens beneath her like a trapdoor.

-Thoirt's presence in her mind is vast and ancient and comforting, all flame and gentle with the weight of maternal playfulness; it fills the spaces in her heart the way mountains fill landscapes: immovable and eternal.
-But where Thoirt burns steady and slow, he flickers and surges; where her dragon's emotions roll through in great tidal movements, his crash over her in rapid succession, layered and complex and so immediate it makes her lungs seize.
+Thoirt's presence in her mind had always been vast and ancient and comforting, all flame and gentle with the weight of maternal playfulness; it fills the spaces in her heart the way mountains fill landscapes: immovable and eternal.
+But where Thoirt burns steady and slow, Dain flickers and surges; where her dragon's emotions roll through in consistent tidal movements, his crash over her in rapid succession, layered and complex and so immediate it makes her lungs seize.

-He feels her there.
-She knows the exact moment Dain registers her presence in the bond because everything in him goes still, that careful control he wears like armor locking down for one missed heartbeat, then he turns to face her, and the shields she hadn't been aware were in place, *drop.*
+Sloane knows the exact moment Dain recognizes her presence in the bond because everything in him goes still, a deliberate pause where she can feel him processing, measuring, before he turns to face her, and the shields she hadn't been aware were in place, *drop.*

-It slams into her without warning, his wonder and terror and fierce protectiveness and desire all tangled together in a surge so intense she actually staggers.
+He slams into her without warning, his wonder and terror and fierce protectiveness and desire all tangled together in a surge so intense she actually staggers.
 There's no filter, no careful modulation; just the raw overwhelm of everything he feels laid bare in her mind.
 Adoration so tender it makes her heart hurt for him.
 Fear so bold she can feel it prodding her shoulder, daring her to look over it.
-The desperate, aching need to touch her, to confirm she's real, to never let her go, to consume her entirely before theres the chance to lose her, all of it burning through the pathway in waves that leave her gasping.
+The desperate, aching need to touch her, to confirm she's real, to never let her go, to consume her entirely before there's the chance to lose her, all of it burning through the bond in pulses that leave her gasping.
 It's too much, too fast, too human in its chaotic intensity.

-It's not the clean, powerful simplicity of dragon emotion but something infinitely more complex, more fragile, more devastating in its vulnerability.
+It's not the clean, powerful simplicity of dragon emotion but something infinitely more complex, more fragile, and more devastating in its vulnerability.

-Dain's are layered upon layered, contradictory and messy and so overwhelmingly present that she feels like she's being turned inside out.
-The discomfort of it crawls beneath her skin, this odd wrongness of experiencing another human's internal landscape so completely, of having nowhere to hide from the sheer *muchness* of what he feels.
+Dain's emotions are layered upon layered, contradictory and messy and so overwhelmingly present that she feels like she's being turned inside out.
+The discomfort of it spasms beneath her skin, this odd wrongness of experiencing another human's internal landscape so completely, of having nowhere to hide from the sheer *muchness* of what he feels.

-Then the shields snap back into place with almost physical force, and the sudden absence leaves her reeling, gasping for air—she hadn't realized she'd stopped breathing and careens forwards, slamming her palms into her knees.
-Dain's shields are akin to castle ramparts: unmoving, thick, and sound.
-The bond is still there, still humming between them, but muted now, manageable in that fogged, glittering version of it's self and not the rapid-firing galaxy that was spinning around her.
+Then, his shields snap back into place with almost physical force, and his sudden absence leaves her reeling, gasping for air—she hadn't realized she'd stopped breathing and careens forwards, slamming her palms into her knees.
+His shields are solid walls, unmoving, thick, and sound.
+The kind of shields she imagines riders who are bonded to their dragons for decades would have.

+The bond is still there, still humming between them, but it's muted now, manageable in that fogged, glittering version of itself and not the rapid-firing galaxy that was spinning around her.
 Somehow that restraint, that evidence of Dain's control, is almost as overwhelming as the flood that preceded it.

 That flood reminds her of when she siphoned from him to save Mira; it was the same force she'd felt then that he hides from her now.

-"You have so much magic..." she pants, standing back up slowly, "Will you always shield?"
+"You have so much magic..." she pants, standing back up slowly, "Do you always shield?"

 His answer is immediate: "Always hungry, always shielding."

 "So you feel *that* too?"

 "I do, especially when Cath and I get into it.
-But for the most part it's normal for me." he pauses, "Are you okay?
+But for the most part it's normal for me."
+He pauses.
+"Are you okay?
 We should head in," then he clears his throat.

 "Maybe we could just relax the rest of the day?" he gestures to the fortress entrance, avoiding her gaze.

 Sloane moves to stand closer to him; he doesn't seem willing to delve anymore into whatever that was, "What do you do to relax?"

 "Study.
 Read.
 Write up reports.
-Nothing to help grade anymore, and no one let's me help with anything because the whole House knows I'm on med orders."
+Nothing to help grade anymore, and no one lets me help with anything because the whole House knows I'm on med orders."

 She nods, "That's fine by me.
 Maybe I could get some advice from a retired Squad Leader on expectations I should have?"

 He smiles widely, eyes crinkling at the corners, and she nearly goes fucking blind.

 "Sounds like a great idea Sloane."
+Dain grins.

-The grand hall stretches before them in all its stone-carved splendor, vaulted ceilings disappearing into shadow, but Sloane can barely register the architecture; her attention keeps snagging on him, on the way he makes sure he walks next to her and not in front of her.
+The grand hall stretches before them in all its stone-carved splendor, vaulted ceilings disappearing into shadow.
+Her attention keeps snagging on him, on the way he makes sure he walks next to her and not in front of her.

 Passing with Dain through Riorson House is nothing like Basgiath; there's no tension threading through his shoulders, no carefully neutral expression meant to deflect scrutiny.
 Here, riders nod with genuine respect as they pass, fliers call out greetings that sound friendly rather than obligatory, and the staff members who step aside do so with smiles instead of wary calculation.
 She watches a guard stationed near the corridor actually grin when Dain returns a chest-thumping greeting, watches the way her lieutenant's posture stays loose and easy instead of that rigid military bearing he wore in Navarre.

-He commands space without trying, shoulders broad beneath that cloak, jaw sharp and raised, *proud,* but it's different here; he's not bracing for judgment or waiting for someone to make a snide remark about his position.
-He just exists, comfortable in his own skin, and she finds herself cataloging how much lighter he seems, how he looks almost...
+He influences space without trying, shoulders broad beneath that cloak, jaw sharp and raised, *proud,* but it's different here; he's not jumpy, and his eyes don't flick to glance down the connected hallways as they pass them, he doesn't get tense when he makes eye contact with other people.
+Sloane finds herself cataloging how much lighter he seems, how he looks almost...

 Happy?